 Operating Temperature Range [°C] -40 to 70

 Dimensions [mm] 56 L x 14 dia

-Coaxial Cable Length [m] 10
+Coaxial Cable Length [m] 10 as standard

 Cable terminated with male BNC connector